 Fast forward 5 years, Neil moved to Europe and we briefly met again in 2013.
-This Summer Neil contacted me, he was excited about my work on Bitcoin related startups.
+This Summer Neil contacted me again.
 We met up for lunch, which ended more than 6 hours later.
 We started working on developing the idea that Neil picked up while consulting for a pharmaceutical company in India:

 Reduce B2B payment transfer fees, time and paperwork

 We coined the name B2B Pay and started building a prototype while connecting to financial institutions.
 Bit by bit our ideas became more solid.
 We decided to apply with accelerators, but only with banking accelerators, because our biggest hurdle is regulation – which is similar to most fintech startups.

 Our second attempt worked!
 It required a bit of planning and organizing to get the both of us to Helsinki and I was still a bit sceptical about the whole idea.
 Would bank employees be happy work with us?
 Would we get anything done?